jmesmarston/mq-container/docs/testing.md

 * [GNU make](https://www.gnu.org/software/make/)
 * [Go](https://golang.org/) - only needed for running the tests
 * [dep](https://github.com/golang/dep) (official Go dependency management tool) - needed to prepare for running the tests
+* The commands `make build-devjmstest` has been run.
+This is required to run the docker tests.

 ## Running the tests
 There are two main sets of tests: